 Every now and then, we’d pass by a visitor counting mechanism (see photo below).
 I guess this is how the Japanese government keeps a count of how many people visits Kamikochi and how far they go.
 Pretty cool!

-If your gear got soaked during the hike, there is also a drying room you can put your stuff in overnight.
-Drying room is totally a thing in Japan – it’s this room that acts like your usual laundry drying machine, it just might take a few hours to fully dry your stuff.
-Trivia: Almost all the shower room in houses / apartments in Japan can also serve as a drying room!
+If your gear got soaked during the hike, there is a drying room you can put your stuff in overnight.
+A drying room is a thing in Japan – it’s this room that acts like your usual laundry drying machine, it just might take a few hours to fully dry your stuff.
+Trivia: Almost all the shower rooms in houses / apartments in Japan can also serve as a drying room!

 When we got out of the bath, the dinner queue was about half what it was before.
 We actually got in within 5 minutes since there’s only two of us.